teodoran/stck/README.md

 This should compile the interpreter into stck.exe, and run a stck-program, solving the first [Project Euler](https://projecteuler.net/) problem.
 Just running stck.exe will launch the interactive interpreter.

+**Troubleshooting**

+_Permission denied when trying to run stck.exe on Linux:_

+Somtimes the compiled executable won't have sufficient permissions to be executed.
+This can be fixed by using chmod as shown under.

+    > ./stck.exe
+    bash: ./stck.exe: Permission denied
+    > chmod +x ./stck.exe

 Using the languague
 -------------------